cjus/python-coding-challenge/README.md

 - [My solution](documentation/solution.md)

 ## Further thoughts
-Given more free time I'd like to implement a version that uses a distributed search accross multiple CPU cores.
+Given more free time I'd like to implement a version that uses a distributed search across multiple CPU cores.
 Although, I do think that would be overkill for this problem.
 It's just a bit painful to realize that only one of my machine's 10 cores was working on the problem.

 ## Directory of project files
 | File | Description |